 Inline Concentration Meter: The quality of products is monitored every second when an inline concentration meter is mounted directly on tanks or pipelines.
 It can provide a sense security and peace of mind in the prevention of defective materials.

 Non - destructive Brix Meter.
 Equipped with 7 different wavelengths and 20 LED light sources, it is the world’s smallest non – destructive Brix meter.
-Fast measurement speed of 1.2 seconds, ELT to avoid stray light, and shape that fits the size of fruits; all provides enhanced user experience.
+Fast measurement speed of 1.2 seconds, ELI to avoid stray light, and shape that fits the size of fruits; all provides enhanced user experience.

 Viscometer.
 In addition to the deliciousness defined by sweetness, saltiness, and sourness, a viscosity is a safety indicator that defines softness.
 Texture of food or drink going down one’s throat can be measured by viscosity and it directly ties with food safety for the elderly and young children.